10 COVID-19 Questions to Ask a Nursing Home

 6. Does the facility have enough masks, hand sanitizer and other essential personal protective equipment (PPE) on hand?

 - Is enough PPE readily available in case of a COVID-19 outbreak?

 - Are staff, residents and visitors trained on how to properly use PPE?

 - Are masks and other PPE available for visitors, or should they bring their own?

 7. Is the nursing home currently at full staffing levels for nurses, aides and other workers?

-- How are communal activities like exercising, socializing and entertainment being adapted for social distancing?
+- How are communal activities like dining, exercising, socializing and entertainment being adapted in order to follow infection-control practices?